bowen0701/docker-scala-spark-ml-zeppelin/README.md

 ## Docker for Scala

-For introduction to **Docker** please refer to my [docker-python3-ml-jupyter](https://github.com/bowen0701/docker-python3-ml-jupyter) repo, with detailed explanations for [DockerFile](https://github.com/bowen0701/docker-python3-ml-jupyter/blob/master/Dockerfile) and [docker-compose.yml](https://github.com/bowen0701/docker-python3-ml-jupyter/blob/master/docker-compose.yml).
+Why **Docker** and Docker for machine learning?
+I provided some discussions in the README of my [docker-python3-ml-jupyter](https://github.com/bowen0701/docker-python3-ml-jupyter) repo.
+For introduction to Docker please refer to it as well, which includes detailed explanations for [DockerFile](https://github.com/bowen0701/docker-python3-ml-jupyter/blob/master/Dockerfile) and [docker-compose.yml](https://github.com/bowen0701/docker-python3-ml-jupyter/blob/master/docker-compose.yml).

 Based on the above fundamentals, I start building my own Docker for Scala; please see the following two documents: